ProgSoc/FuzzJudge/README.md

 ## Problem Format

 A problem directory should contain a markdown document `prob.md` and any other required files.
-For an full examples see [the sample questions](https://github.com/ProgSoc/FuzzJudge/tree/main/sample).
+For full examples, see [the sample questions](https://github.com/ProgSoc/FuzzJudge/tree/main/sample).

 ### Fuzz